-HMH Stratford Pinehurst JV, LLC is the land developer/homebuilder in the 123-acre (184 lots) Colony at Pinehurst subdivision.
-All the lots in the section have been sold to History Maker Homes (which is an affiliated company of HMH Stratford Pinehurst JV, LLC) and Brightland Homes.
-The homebuilders in this section are currently marketing homes in the \$240,000 - \$370,000 price range.
-As of December 1 2023, there were 9 completed homes, 31 homes under construction, and 144 vacant developed lots in the subdivision
+HMH Stratford Pinehurst JV, LLC is the land developer/homebuilder in the 123-acre (249 lots) Colony at Pinehurst subdivision.
+All the lots in Sections, 1-4 (249 lots on approximately 81 acres) have been sold to History Maker Homes (which is an affiliated company of HMH Stratford Pinehurst JV, LLC) and Brightland Homes.
+The homebuilders in this section are currently marketing homes in the \$345,000 price range.
+As of September 1 2024, there were 65 completed homes, 24 homes under construction, and 160 vacant developed lots in the subdivision.

 HMH Stratford Pinehurst JV, LLC has negotiated an arrangement with Quadvest, Inc. for the provision of water supply capacity and wastewater treatment plant capacity that is adequate to serve the full build-out of the 123 acres in Colony at Pinehurst.
+Homeowners in Colony at Pinehurst pay their monthly water and sewer bills directly to Quadvest, Inc. (Therefore, the District does not receive any water or sewer revenues to pay for District operating costs.)
+According to Quadvest, Inc., the average monthly water and sewer bill for a 9,000 gallon per month water user in Colony at Pinehurst will be approximately \$142.00.